jakozbek/dotfiles/README.md

-# .dotfiles
+# dotfiles
 Dotfiles and configuration for development workspace and workflow

 # Dependencies
 The installation of these configuration files relies on [stow](https://github.com/aspiers/stow/).

 For installation instructions on a mac, please see the [documentation here](https://macappstore.org/stow/).

 # Contents